tranquilitybase-io/tb-houston-service/README.md

-# Build using a Dockerfile
+# Build a container image using the Dockerfile
 gcloud builds submit --tag gcr.io/eagle-console-resources/tb-houston-service-image .

-# Build using a build config file
-gcloud builds submit --config cloudbuild.yml .

 # list existing containers and remove them
 docker container list -a